enoklearn/engineering/modules/computing.md

 <details open>
    <summary><b>Spectrum of Platforms</b></summary><br/>

-   With this topic, you will learn about the different combinations of hardware, operating systems, and runtimes that can be used to run software.
+   With this topic, you will learn about the different combinations of hardware, operating systems, and runtimes used to run software applications.

    #### Learning Outcomes
    * Describe the anatomy of a platform